 The Hopler & Eschbach Funeral Home and the crematory we use have developed a rigorous set of operating policies and procedures.
 Each person involved with providing the cremation double checks the identity of the deceased as each step of the process occurs.
 Positive identification of the deceased is assured throughout each stage of the cremation process using a unique stainless steel ID tag system and assigned numerical paperwork accompanying the same.

 You can also ask your funeral director if they personally deliver your loved one to the crematory or if they utilize a third party to take them to an out of state crematory.
-In Broome County there are two crematories that both adhere to the highest professional standards and practices there is no need to use an out of state crematory.
-The two local crematories are located on Chenango St in Binghamton and on Main St. in Endicott.
-Any other facility representing themself as a crematory is not being truthful.
+In Broome County there is only one crematory.
+The operators adhere to the highest professional standards and practices.There is no need to use an out of state crematory.
+The local crematory is located on Main St. in Endicott.
+Any other facility representing themself as a crematory is not being truthful.( Many people believe there is a crematory located on Clinton St in Binghamton and is not the case.
+It is a funeral home, just like we are and they are required to utilize the services of a crematory.

 It depends on the size and weight of the individual.
 For an average size adult, cremation takes from two to three hours at normal operating temperature between 1,500 degrees F to 2,000 degrees F.